How Parents Can Protect Children’s Mental & Digital Wellness During the Pandemic

 Finally, since Remote Learning is now considered the “new normal”—and this means more time is spent by your children on the internet—this also means there’s more chance for them to accidentally click or view age inappropriate content that could harm young minds.

-Safe Filter for Kids is a real-time content and image filtering application that safeguards your child’s digital behavior.
+Trend Micro Family for Kids is a real-time content and image filtering application that safeguards your child’s digital behavior.
 It:

 - Detects threats using Artificial Intelligence